All Episodes

 You know where it came from?

-Franklin, Delamo, Roosevelt, Social Security.
+Franklin Delamo Roosevelt, Social Security.

 Yes.

-Now they and they still haven't gotten, I think we're still safe.
+They still haven't gotten, I think we're still safe.

 They haven't gotten to the point that 50% or more of the American people have an entitlement mentality, but they're dangerously close.

-But take these people need to really take a hard look at the countries that are socialized and see the situations that the populations are in.
+But these people need to really take a hard look at the countries that are socialized and see the situations that the populations are in because there is a lesson learned there.

 We do not want to go down that road.

-Our resolve and our passion for keeping this country to what it is supposed to be under our founding fathers.
+And there is something that I think President Obama and the Democrats have underestimated the American people, our resolve and our passion for keeping this country to what it is supposed to be under our founding fathers.

 Well, that leads to another element of this, and that's the public education system.